cmberryau/Renderer/README.md

 Just making a OpenGL, OpenGLES and DX renderer for some fun and experiments.

+This is definitely not meant to be a pretty application, nor a complete piece of software showing off my wonderful skills.
+It's a playground I use for breaking things, experimenting and learning in my spare time.

 Works on Win 7, OSX and Web (via emscripten).

 If you're interested in running this application, you must ensure that your